varphi-online/wgraphc/pkg/README.md

 TODO:

-- Add a complex flag and variables list to the AST object
+- Add a is_complex function to ast
-- Preprocess AST to be only constants and one input var in graphing stage
-- If an AST has no variables, evaluate down to a value, including a point flag, to not waste calc time
 - constants like PI, e, phi etc...
-- Fix regex recognition of variables and add complex support ("-" and _i_)
+- Function customization
+- Dynamic sliders
+- Mouse hints/point data/text to screen

 ---